 The success of the one-hour surgical treatment depends as much on the quality of postoperative care as it does on the procedure itself.
 Careful management of eye health is essential for rapid rehabilitation of visual clarity and to reduce the risk of complications.

 Follow-up care provided at The Scleral Lens Center At Oakbrook Optometry includes three main objectives, of which the speedy healing of the corneal surface is primary.
 Generally, patients are prescribed temporary soft contact lenses to protect the eye surface during the healing process.
 The lenses also serve the purpose of minimizing potential pain.

-To prevent infections, Dr. Snyder and Dr. Tai-Bailey will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.
+To prevent infections, Dr. Snyder and Dr. Barker will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.

 Who Can Undergo Corneal Collagen Cross-Linking?